-For 25 years, we’ve been bringing together communities, funders and finance to support and strengthen communities in every corner of Scotland.
-To date, we have distributed over £100 million to communities across Scotland.
+For over 25 years, we’ve been bringing together communities, funders and finance to support and strengthen communities in every corner of Scotland.
+To date, we have distributed over £150 million to communities across Scotland.
 This is our journey.

 The early days